davekinkead/zombie-apocalypse/simulation.coffee.md

 Now we turn to our game.
 The browser will trigger the main game interface `contest(agent)` every tick.
 Each agent finds their neighbours and plays against them for a number or rounds, with the agent score calcuated from the payoff matrix.
 In every contest, we set the agent score and last_game values to 0.
 We also throw in some Brownian motion to encourage disequilibrium.

+We also need a way to frag our zombies.
+Let say that every defection against a zombie leads to a chance the zombie will be killed.

 		contest = (agent) ->
 			agent.score = 0